Some Missouri schools extend spring break due to coronavirus

-ST. LOUIS – Some schools closed early for spring break or announced plans to extend their breaks after Missouri recorded its second case of the novel coronavirus.
+ST. LOUIS – Officials banned events attended by more than 250 people in St. Louis County starting Friday and some schools canceled classes early for spring break after Missouri recorded its second case of the coronavirus.

+Missouri Gov. Mike Parson’s office said he would hold a 5 p.m. news conference to declare a state of emergency in response to the spread of the virus that causes the COVID-19 disease.

+St. Louis County Executive Sam Page, who is a physician, said “prevention is how we fight this epidemic” as he announced the ban on large gatherings amid a flurry of closures of athletic events, parades and even church services.

+Detection efforts also were intensifying.
+The Mercy health system announced that a drive-thru coronavirus testing facility could open as soon as Saturday in the St. Louis suburb of Chesterfield.
+Mercy said it also plans to open more testing sites in Missouri and the other three states where it operates – Arkansas, Kansas and Oklahoma.

-The new case is a person in their early 20s who had recently traveled to Austria, Gov. Mike Parson said at a news conference Thursday.
+The state’s newest case is a person in their early 20s who had recently traveled to Austria, Gov. Mike Parson said at a news conference Thursday.
 The patient was tested at a clinic in Springfield, is quarantined at home with mild symptoms and is expected to recover, Parson said.

 No cases have been found of the virus spreading among the community in Missouri, he said.
 The World Health Organization has labelled the coronavirus a pandemic.